ostasovskyi/causalClustering/README.md

 fit$components
 ```

-## Approximation certificate
+## SDP engine and approximation certificate

-When SDP dependencies are available, the returned object includes the SDP lower-bound certificate:
+When `sdpt3r` is available, use the SDP engine to run the implementation corresponding to the paper's semidefinite relaxation.
+The returned object includes the SDP lower bound and the approximation certificate when these quantities are available.

 ```r
 fit_sdp <- causal_clustering_algorithm1(